 - Add more oil if vegetables are sticking.

 - Cover and cook over moderate heat for 15 minutes; stir occasionally.

-- Again, if mixture becomes soupy, remove cover and allow moisture to evaporate.
+- Again, if the mixture becomes soupy, remove the cover and allow moisture to evaporate.

-- Ratatouille should have a little free liquid but still be of a good spoon-and-serve consistency.
+- Ratatouille should have a little free liquid but still be of good spoon-and-serve consistency.